fzi-forschungszentrum-informatik/Lanelet2/lanelet2_core/doc/LinestringTagging.md

 |road_border | -         | the end of the road. | no          |

 Notice the difference between curbstone and road_border: A road border indicates the end of potentially passable area (e.g. start of vegetation) while a curbstone means that there is passable space (e.g. sidewalk) on the other side of the curb.

-Line markings are generally characterized by its centerline.

 There are much more tags (all imply lane changing is not possible):
 * guard_rail